JohnLeM/codpybook-rtd/html_docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Codpy, the book
+Welcome to Codpy, the book !
 ===============================

 This site is the companion site to the book *Reproducing Kernel Methods for Machine Learning, PDEs, and Statistics with Python*,